 It’s that time again.
-People turning over a new leaf and pledging to be fitter, more productive, and overall better versions of themselves are gunning their mental engines for the start of 2019.
+People turning over a new leaf and pledging to be fitter, more productive, and overall better versions of themselves are gunning their mental engines for the start of the new year.
 This despite the fact that more than a quarter (27%) have left off trying by the first week of the new year and only a little over half make it through January, according to data from Statistic Brain.

 Why do we even bother?
 Turns out, it’s a time-honored tradition that started about 4,000 years ago with the ancient Babylonians.
 Beginning with a 12-day religious festival (are we seeing a modern equivalent here?) called Akitu, the Babylonians crowned a new king or re-upped their devotion to the sitting ruler.
 At this time they also pledged to pay debts and return borrowed goods to keep in good standing with their gods.

 All this would happen in spring, around March of our current calendar.
 The January remake comes courtesy of the Romans, who initially did celebrate during the same time.
 Some historians believe that the date was moved to January in 300 B.C. because the Roman emperor was sworn in during that time and because fair weather marked battle season, the generals couldn’t make it.

 Others believe that it was Julius Caesar who declared January 1 as the beginning of the new year around 46 B.C.
 The month was named after the god Janus, who had two faces.
 The Romans believed he was symbolically looking into both the past and the future and wielded such power that the Romans made sacrifices with promises to be good during the year ahead.

 Along came the Christians who associated the beginning of the new year to reflect on past mistakes and vowing to change their bad behaviors.
 Flash forward to 1740, when John Wesley, the founder of Methodism, created the Covenant Renewal Service on December 31 or January 1.
 This “watch night” was set to counteract the parties and indulgences of the populace.